Rapptz/gum/docs/api/video/display_mode.rst

         If an error occurs, the error handler is invoked.
 See |error|.
     .. function:: static display_mode desktop(int index = 0)

-        Returns the desktop display mode for the current display as if calling ``SDL_GetDesktopDisplayMode``.
+        Returns the desktop display mode for the current display as if calling :sdl:`GetDesktopDisplayMode`.
         A display index of 0 is the main display.
 If an error occurs, the error handler is invoked.
 See |error|.
     .. function:: static display_mode closest(const display_mode& to, int index = 0)
                   static display_mode closest(int width, int height, int index = 0)